snap-adu-logo-color

 When planning an accessory dwelling unit (ADU), it’s important to know where the ADU will fit and how big it can be… but that is just the beginning.
 There are a host of factors to consider when determining the best location for your ADU that will provide an optimal outcome & value.
 Does the ADU fit within required setbacks?
 How will the ADU be accessed?
 Are there views or environmental factors to consider?
 Is there a more favorable area to build due to slope, vegetation or utilities?

-The vertical building cost for your granny flat is easy to know upfront… the structure and foundation are new construction, so we know exactly what materials and labor will be required to build the guest house to plan specifications.
-However, the sitework costs for two homeowners building exactly the same ADU plan could vary by tens of thousands of dollars… and we want to determine if any of those costs could apply to your project as early as we can.
-Sitework is often the least predictable cost in an accessory dwelling unit project, unless an extraordinary amount of planning work is done upfront.
-Luckily, you’ve come to the right place, because at SnapADU, we love details and eliminating surprises.
+You can easily know the vertical building cost for your granny flat upfront.
+Since the structure and foundation are new, we can accurately estimate the materials and labor needed for the guest house.
+However, sitework costs can vary significantly for two homeowners building the same ADU plan, potentially by tens of thousands of dollars.
+We aim to identify any applicable costs for your project as early as possible.
+Sitework is often the least predictable expense in an accessory dwelling unit project unless thorough planning is done upfront.
+Fortunately, at SnapADU, we focus on details to eliminate surprises.

 Based on our extensive experience building on ADUs, we know that $25K will cover sitework for a flat lot, provided we can perform tie-ins all within the bounds of your property.
 Our standard design/build process is to first perform a robust assessment of all utilities on site (prior to even starting floor plans) to determine, size, location and serviceability.
 With that info, we are able to provide firm pricing for site work so you have that information available very early in your project.